Zeolite: Ion-exchange, water purification and softening

 The largest single use for zeolite is the global laundry detergent market.
 Zeolites are used in laundry detergent as water softeners, removing Ca2+ and Mg2+ ions which would otherwise precipitate from the solution.
-The ions are retained by the zeolites which releases Na+ ions into the solution, allowing the laundry detergent to be effective in areas with hard water.
+The ions are retained by the zeolites which release Na+ ions into the solution, allowing the laundry detergent to be effective in areas with hard water.

 Catalysis

 Synthetic zeolites, like other mesoporous materials (e.g., MCM-41), are widely used as catalysts in the petrochemical industry, such as in fluid catalytic cracking and hydrocracking.
 Zeolites confine molecules into small spaces, which causes changes in their structure and reactivity.
-The acidic forms of zeolites prepared are often powerful solid-state solid acids, facilitating a host of acid-catalyzed reactions, such as isomerization, alkylation, and cracking.
+The acidic forms of zeolites are often powerful solid-state solid acids, facilitating a host of acid-catalyzed reactions, such as isomerization, alkylation, and cracking.